mondayrain/learn-something/Music/Music-Theory/Modes-Overview.md

 Aeolian: A B C D E F G A

 and so on, and so forth.

+### Modes and the Diatonic Scale

+Another way to describe modes is that we're just changing the sequence of Tones and Semitones in a Diatonic scale.
+By definition, a diatonic scale has 5 whole tones and 2 semitones, and the semitones must be at least 2 or 3 whole tones apart.
+Each mode is just a different sequence in which we can place the intervals while adhering to those rules.

+e.g.

+Ionian: T-T-S-T-T-T-S

+Dorian: T-S-T-T-T-S-T

+..and so on, and so forth.

 ### How to write in a mode